Bitstamp to resume withdrawals, steadying nervous bitcoin market

-NEW YORK (Reuters) - One of the bitcoin exchanges that recently suspended withdrawals of the digital currency on Friday said it planned to allow redemptions to resume later in the day, restoring some confidence to the shaken market.
+NEW YORK, Feb 14 (Reuters) - One of the bitcoin exchanges that recently suspended withdrawals of the digital currency on Friday said it planned to allow redemptions to resume later in the day, restoring some confidence to the shaken market.

 Slovenia-based Bitstamp, among the largest bitcoin exchanges, said on its website that developers had come up with a solution to thwart the cyber attacks against its platform that had forced the hiatus.
 It suspended withdrawals on Tuesday, days after one of the best known exchanges, Mt.
 Gox, suspended withdrawals indefinitely.